Norah O'Donnell: Family

 O'Donnell lives in Washington, D.C., and New York City's Upper West Side neighborhood with her husband, restaurateur Geoff Tracy (owner of D.C. restaurant Chef Geoff's), whom she married in June 2001.
-They met while attending Georgetown together.
+They met while attending Georgetown University together.
 On May 20, 2007, O'Donnell and Tracy became the parents of twins, whom they named Grace and Henry.
-Their third child, daughter Riley Norah Tracy, was born on July 5, 2008; O'Donnell noted that her daughter's first name had been suggested by Tim Russert, who died three weeks prior to Riley's birth.
+Their third child, daughter Riley Norah Tracy, was born on July 5, 2008.
+O'Donnell said that her daughter's first name had been suggested by Tim Russert, who died three weeks prior to Riley's birth.
 O'Donnell and Tracy made a cookbook for parents titled Baby Love: Healthy, Easy, Delicious Meals for Your Baby and Toddler, released on August 31, 2010.

 Health

 In fall 2016, O'Donnell was diagnosed with melanoma 'in situ', meaning the cancer was contained to the epidermis and had not yet spread to the dermis and metastasized.
 She underwent surgery soon after where a "three-inch-long piece of skin from the upper left corner of [her] back" was excised.
-She later stated that she now gets regular skin check-ups "every three to four months" and "multiple skin biopsies" due to her high risk.
+She later stated that she gets regular skin check-ups "every three to four months" and "multiple skin biopsies" due to her high risk.
 In the years since her diagnosis O'Donnell has become a skin care advocate, encouraging others, especially women, to get regular dermatological check-ups and take better care of their skin by practicing good skin care routines such as using sunscreen.
-She talked openly about her diagnosis with her dermatologist live on CBS This Morning in 2017.
+She discussed her diagnosis with her dermatologist live on CBS This Morning in 2017.

 Awards and recognition

 Washingtonian Magazine has named O'Donnell as one of Washington's 100 most powerful women.
 O'Donnell has also been named to Irish American Magazine's 2000 "Top 100 Irish Americans" list.

 O'Donnell won the Sigma Delta Chi Award for Breaking News Coverage for the Dateline NBC story "DC In Crisis," which aired on the night of September 11, 2001.

-She won an Emmy as part of NBC News' Election Night coverage team in 2008 for the category Outstanding Live Coverage of a Breaking News Story – Long Form.
+She won an Emmy as part of NBC News's Election Night coverage team in 2008 for the category Outstanding Live Coverage of a Breaking News Story – Long Form.
 She was also awarded an Emmy in 2018 for her six-month investigation and report on "Sexual Assault in the Air Force Academy" for CBS This Morning in the category Outstanding Investigative Report in a Newscast.
 That same year, this story was given an honorable mention from the White House Correspondents' Association for the Edgar Allan Poe Award.